theshaneobrien/DGH1Resources/README.md

 ### Github stuff

 Github is free!
-The best github client is Fork: https://git-fork.com/
+The best github client is Fork (In my opinion), it's also free, though it will occasionally ask you to support them: https://git-fork.com/

 Once you install fork, you can log into it with your Github account and clone this repository locally